Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.15.2
 DISCONTINUED

-- [aSpigot]() - aSpigot is a premium 1.7.10 Paper fork with custom knockback editing, togglable things like mob AI, and various features pointed at HCF servers.
+- [aSpigot](https://www.mc-market.org/resources/6101/) - aSpigot is a premium 1.7.10 Paper fork with custom knockback editing, togglable features like mob AI, and various features pointed at HCF servers.
+Version: 1.7.10
+Currently Active

-- [BeeSpigot]() - BeeSpigot is a premium 1.15.2 Paper fork with custom knockback editing, togglable things like mob AI, and some general optimizations.
+- [BeeSpigot](https://www.mc-market.org/resources/14263/) - BeeSpigot is a premium 1.15.2 Paper fork with custom knockback editing, togglable features like mob AI, and some general optimizations.
+Version: 1.15.2
+Currently Active

-- [CoronaSpigot]() - CoronaSpigot is a premium 1.8.8 Paper fork with custom knockback editing and some general optimizations.
+- [CoronaSpigot](https://www.mc-market.org/resources/14170/) - CoronaSpigot is a premium 1.8.8 Paper fork with custom knockback editing and some general optimizations.
+Version: 1.8.8
+Currently Active

-- [ender]() - encer is a 1.16.5 PurPur/Airplane fork hoping for top performance.
-Currently there are no releases.
+- [Fish](https://github.com/CraftLight-Network/Fish) - Fish is a 1.16.5 Purpur/Airplane fork hoping for top performance.
+Version: ???
+Currently Active

-- [GuardSpigot]() - GuardSpigot is a 1.8.8 $99 premium TacoSpigot fork with features like custom knockback editing, lag machine detection, and a bunch of things you can toggle like mob AI for performance gain / gameplay change.
+- [GuardSpigot](https://www.mc-market.org/resources/14497/) - GuardSpigot is a 1.8.8 $99 premium TacoSpigot fork with features like custom knockback editing, lag machine detection, and a bunch of features you can toggle like mob AI for performance gain/gameplay change.
+Version: 1.8.8
+Currently Active

-- [Hotpur]() - HotPur is a 1.16.5 (?) fork of PurPur attempting to add Fabric mod support.
+- [Hotpur](https://github.com/ishlandbukkit/Hotpur) - HotPur is a 1.16.5 fork of Purpur attempting to add Fabric mod support.
+Version: 1.16.4
+Currently Active

-- [NachoSpigot]() - NachoSpigot is a 1.8.8 TacoSpigot fork aimed at bringing modern patches and optimizations to 1.8.
-It seems abandoned though as there have been no edits in months.
-The support discord is also dead, so do not expect any support.
+- [NachoSpigot](https://github.com/CobbleSword/NachoSpigot) - NachoSpigot is a 1.8.8 TacoSpigot fork aimed at bringing modern patches and optimizations to 1.8.
+Version: 1.8.8
+DISCONTINUED

-- [Rainforest]() - RainForest is a 1.16.1 - 1.16.5 Paper fork with optimizations that they're testing out/optimizations that they plan to keep to themselves.
+- [Rainforest](https://github.com/Proximyst/Rainforest) - RainForest is a 1.16.1 - 1.16.5 Paper fork with optimizations that they're testing out/optimizations that they plan to keep to themselves.
+Version: 1.16.1 - 1.16.5
+Currently Active

-- [SportBukkit]() - SportBukkit is a 1.12.2 (I think) fork of CraftBukkit improving stability and adding some new features.
+- [SportBukkit](https://github.com/StratusNetwork/SportBukkit) - SportBukkit is a fork of CraftBukkit improving stability and adding some new features.
 It was developed for and by the StratusNetwork server.
+Version: 1.8 - 1.12.2
+DISCONTINUED

-- [SportPaper]() - SportPaper is a 1.8.8 fork of Paper improving performance even more.
+- [SportPaper](https://github.com/StratusNetwork/SportPaper) - SportPaper is a 1.8.8 fork of Paper improving performance even more.
 It is developed for and by the StratusNetwork server.
+Version: 1.8
+DISCONTINUED

-- [SternalSpigot]() - SternalSpigot is a premium 1.8.8 TacoSpigot fork that tries to move a lot of processes to an async system, has some general optimizations, and has some knockback profiles to switch between for different results.
+- [SternalSpigot](https://www.mc-market.org/resources/18663/) - SternalSpigot is a premium 1.8.8 TacoSpigot fork that tries to move a lot of processes to an async system, has some general optimizations, and has some knockback profiles to switch between for different results.
+Version: 1.8.8
+Currently Active

-- [wSpigot]() - wSpigot is a 1.7.10 Paper fork with custom knockback profiles, built in 1.8 client support, and a lot of HCF based features/optimizations.
+- [wSpigot](https://www.mc-market.org/resources/6874/) - wSpigot is a 1.7.10 Paper fork with custom knockback profiles, built-in 1.8 client support, and a lot of HCF based features/optimizations.
+Version: 1.7.10
+Currently Active

 ### Modded Server JARS